Monday, April 28, 2014

 A couple of years ago, I visited a place called Mangsari Mangarzong in West Sikkim, where I discovered the legend of Mangarzong.
 While there, I had the opportunity to listen to several fascinating stories, which were more like folk tales, from the elderly villagers.

 These oral traditions have now become a part of history, passed down through generations.
 During those days, the Mangars faced repeated attacks from their enemies, which led the Mangar King to hide his royal treasure in the nearby hills.
-The opposing enemies were never able to find the treasure, but the story of the hidden wealth passed from one generation to another, giving rise to the name 'Gardhaney Bhir,' meaning 'Valley of Hidden Treasure.'
+The opposing enemies could never find the treasure.
+Still, the story of the hidden wealth passed from one generation to another, giving rise to the name 'Gardhaney Bhir,' meaning 'Valley of Hidden Treasure.'
 The people in this place still believe in the existence of the Mangar King's hidden wealth.

 The narration of the Mangar Queen riding on a horse with her baby tied to her back during the battle is still a popular and beloved fable story today.
 Although her story is similar to that of Jhansi ki Rani, the Mangar Queen also shares her fame for bravery as she died fighting her enemies.
 It is said that she was surrounded by enemies on the battlefield with no means of escape, so she took her own life by jumping into the nearby river.
-The story is a reflection of strong emotions, and I was captivated by it when I first heard it.
+The story reflects strong emotions, and it captivated me when I first heard it.

-He was remembered as being like a Hercules, according to an elderly villager.
-I think the digging bar must be around 5ft long, with more than 4ft of the bar stuck inside the rock.
+According to an elderly villager, he was remembered as being like a Hercules.
+I think the digging bar must have been around 5 feet long, with more than 4 feet of it stuck inside the rock.
 Certainly, he must have been quite famous back then.
 People have attempted numerous times to remove it, but the iron rod could not be pulled out.
 The elderly locals remember Motay Mangar to this day with pride and say, "The water and weather of those days were different."